 7. Athens, Ohio

-Athens Lunatic Asylum was not only named in poor taste, but from 1874 to 1993 was known for it's harsh treatment of patients and frequent lobotomies.
+Athens Lunatic Asylum was not only named in poor taste but from 1874 to 1993 was known for its harsh treatment of patients and frequent lobotomies.
 Thus, it's pretty darn haunted with the angry -- and disturbed -- spirits of patients and crazed doctors.
 Disembodied screams, apparitions that walk the halls, and a ghostly bloodstain on the floor are just a few claims visitors of the building's new business, "The Ridges," claim to have witnessed.
 Currently owned by Ohio University, many of the college's dorms, sororities and fraternities are said to be equally as haunted.
 Room 284 in the Wilson Hall dormitory is reportedly sealed off due to hauntings from a young woman who killed herself in the room after claiming she saw the ghost of a lost asylum patient.
 Watch the video below for more info.

-Legend has it that a demon black cat has appeared on the lawn of the White House as a warning before ever national tragedy that has occurred.
-It was first spotted on record before Lincoln's assassination.
+Legend has it that a demon black cat has appeared on the lawn of the White House as a warning before every national tragedy that has occurred.
+It was first spotted on the record before Lincoln's assassination.
 Lincoln and countless other presidents are said to haunt the White House, though the government requires the house workers to keep the information disclosed.
 Take a National Buildings Ghost Tour to find out for yourself.

 The Valentine's Day Massacre of 1929 occurred when Al Capone's gangsters gunned down seven men in a garage on North Clark Street, and since then strange mists, screams, and machine gun sounds can all be experienced near the site.
 Bachelor's Grove Cemetery was the known dumping ground for many victims of gang violence, and professional ghost hunters will lead you through at night to feel the presence of these spirits.